surajgariya00/blup-docs/wiki/logics/blup-sheet-api.md

 **Step4:**  Reload queries if necessary, then choose the desired query from the dropdown list.
 Utilize this query within your application as needed.

+If you have any ideas to make Blup better you can share them through our [Discord community channel ](https://discord.com/channels/940632966093234176/965313562425823303)

+## Music to go with.

 <div class="container">
   {% tab title="Music" %}
   {% embed url="https://open.spotify.com/playlist/0vvXsWCC9xrXsKd4FyS8kM?si=2c7f55bd3f944878" %}